-Our goal is to keep our donors engaged in the activities their generosity promotes.
-For that reason, you are required to write a brief acknowledgement to the donors or their representatives of the endowment from which your scholarship originates.
+Many scholarship recipients are asked to write a brief thank-you letter to the donors, honoree, or their representatives of the endowment from which your scholarship originates.

 School of Architecture scholarship recipients are held to a high standard for thank-you letters.
-Subpar letters will not be accepted and the Graduate Admissions and Scholarship Coordinator may return your letter(s) and ask you to resubmit.
+Recipients should email drafts of thank-you letters to the Graduate Admissions and Scholarship Coordinator before submitting final copies.
+Letters are reviewed for content and adherence to the university writing guidelines.
+The Graduate Admissions and Scholarship Coordinator may return your letter(s) and ask you to resubmit if corrections need to be made.

-Scholarship funds will not be released unless you turn in thank-you letters that meet these expectations.
+Scholarship funds will not release unless you turn in thank-you letters that meet these expectations.

 Thank-you letter guidelines: